-Computer Science at Cornell Collegecomputer & information sciences program at Cornell College.
+Computer Science at Dartmouth Collegecomputer & information sciences program at Dartmouth College.

-We've pulled together some essential information you should know about the program, including how many students graduate each year, the ethnic diversity of these students, and more.
-In addition, we cover how Cornell College ranks in comparison to other schools with compsci programs.
+Here, you'll find out more about the major, including such details as the number of graduates, what degree levels are offered, ethnicity of students, average salaries, and more.
+In addition, we cover how Dartmouth ranks in comparison to other schools with compsci programs.